Amanda America Dickson: David Dickson's will

 When David Dickson died suddenly on February 18, 1885, Amanda America Dickson inherited the majority of his vast estate, which included 17,000 acres of land.
 His will left his estate to her "sound judgment and unlimited discretion" and prohibited interference from anyone, including any husband that she may have.
-In what became known as the David Dickson Will Case, seventy-nine white relatives of David Dickson disputed the will in court, mainly arguing that David Dickson was not of a sound mind when he wrote the will, that he was "unduly influenced" by Amanda America and Julia Dickson, and that Amanda America was not his child.
+In what became known as the David Dickson Will Case, 79 white relatives of David Dickson disputed the will in court, mainly arguing that David Dickson was not of a sound mind when he wrote the will, that he was "unduly influenced" by Amanda America and Julia Dickson, and that Amanda America was not his child.

 On July 6, 1885, probate judge R. H. Lewis ruled in favor of the will.
 In November 1885, the trial in the Superior Court of Hancock County began, with the eventual ruling siding with Amanda America Dickson and her two sons.
 Then, in March 1886, the white relatives filed their appeal with the Supreme Court of Georgia.
 On October 11, 1886, chief justice James Jackson, and associate justices Samuel Hall and Mark Blanford heard the case following the appeal.
-James Jackson expressed his firm conviction against upholding the will, saying, "I would rather died in my place than uphold the will."
-A few days later he became ill with pneumonia and died.
+James Jackson expressed his firm conviction against upholding the will, saying, "I would rather die in my place than uphold the will."
+A few days later, he became ill with pneumonia and died.

 Judge Logan E. Bleckley filled his vacancy and refused to hear the case again.
 Associate justices Samuel Hall and Mark Blanford remained to deliver the ruling regarding whether the white relatives would receive a new trial.
-Ultimately, eight months later on June 13, 1887, Samuel Hall and Mark Blanford of the Georgia Supreme Court also ruled in favor of Amanda America and her two sons, formally settling the dispute of David Dickson's will.
+Ultimately, eight months later, on June 13, 1887, Samuel Hall and Mark Blanford of the Georgia Supreme Court also ruled in favor of Amanda America and her two sons, formally settling the dispute of David Dickson's will.
 Citing the Fourteenth Amendment to the U.S. Constitution, the Georgia Supreme Court affirmed the lower court's decision, saying that the rights and privileges of a black woman and her children would be the same rights and privileges of a white concubine or an illegitimate white woman and her children.
 So, the same laws governed the rights and privileges of women of both races.